-Unlike a marriage there are no prescribed words that you must say; instead the partnership is formed by each of you reading a legal declaration and signing the civil partnership schedule.
+Unlike a marriage there are no spoken vows.
+Instead, each of you must read a declaration and sign the civil partnership schedule.
 This must take place at a Register Office or Licensed Venue, in the presence of a Registrar and two witnesses.

-Having a ceremony allows you to personalise your celebration with the addition of music, readings, and personal vows and promises.
+Having a ceremony allows you to celebrate with family and friends, and personalise with the addition of music, readings, and personal vows and promises.

-There are certain legal preliminaries that must be completed before you are able to form an civil partnership.
+Certain legal preliminaries must be completed before you are able to form an civil partnership.
 See Giving Notice for further information.

 |To book your civil partnership contact us now|